Iggy Azalea Goes Nude, Dons Bright Green Pumps In Latest Instagram Photo

-The summer is hot and so is Iggy Azalea’s Instagram feed.
+The summer is hot, and so is Iggy Azalea’s Instagram feed.

 By scrolling through the singer’s popular Instagram page, it’s easy to see that she’s incredibly confident in her own skin.
-From barely there bikinis to underwear sets to crop tops, Iggy has been showing off her amazing body to fans this summer and can you really even blame her?
+From barely-there bikinis, to underwear sets, to crop tops, Iggy has been showing off her amazing body to fans this summer and can you really even blame her?

-Azalea uses her other hand to cover her breasts and puts her tattoo sleeve on display in the image.
+Azalea uses her other hand to cover her breasts and puts her sleeve tattoo on display in the image.
 Per usual, Iggy rocks a face full of makeup including winged eyeliner, a fierce contour, and bright pink lipstick.
 Iggy’s toned abs are also fully on display in the sexy image.

 It doesn’t come as much of a surprise that Iggy’s steamy photo has already earned her a lot of traffic.
-While some of her 12 million plus followers commented on the photo to gush over how beautiful the singer is, countless other fans couldn’t help but comment on the fact that she is posing in the buff.
-In just minutes, the image has already earned Azalea over 76,000 likes in addition to 1,400 comments.
+While some of her 12 million-plus followers commented on the photo to gush over how beautiful the singer is, countless other fans couldn’t help but comment on the fact that she is posing in the buff.
+In just minutes, the image has already earned Azalea over 76,000 likes, in addition to 1,400 comments.

 “You are my favorite always have been my favorite since my world.
 Long time friends.”